Appeal a school admission decision

 Submitting additional information

 If you wish to submit any information which wasn’t included with your appeal form, please send it at least ten days before your appeal hearing.
 This helps us get the information to the panel members and the presenting officer before the hearing, so that they can read it in advance.
 If significant information is received less than ten days before the appeal, we may have to move your hearing to a later date.
 Please send your information to us by using the account you will have set up when you first made your on-line appeal.
-If you are unable to do this please email but please note there is a 10MB limit.
+If you are unable to do this please email but please note there is a 10MB limit on attachments per email.
 If you send more than this limit we will not get your information and will not know that you have tried to send it to us.
 If you need to send more than 10MB please either split it across more than one email or contact us to discuss an alternative way it can be submitted.
-Regardless of how you have sent the information to us we will acknowledge that we have received it so if you don't hear from us within three working days please telephone us using the contact number on your appointment letter to make sure we have received what you have sent.

 Do please let us know if you have any disabilities and need assistance.
 We will try and meet these requests as far as possible.

 Interpreter or signer